pinax/pinax-stripe-light/docs/reference/actions.md

 #### pinax.stripe.actions.invoices.sync_invoices_for_customer

-Syncronizes all invoices for a customer
+Synchronizes all invoices for a customer

 Args:

-- customer: the `pinax.stripe.models.Customer` for whom to syncronize all invoices
+- customer: the `pinax.stripe.models.Customer` for whom to synchronize all invoices

 #### pinax.stripe.actions.invoices.sync_invoice_items

-Syncronizes all invoice line items for a particular invoice
+Synchronizes all invoice line items for a particular invoice

 This assumes line items from a Stripe invoice.lines property and not through the invoicesitems resource calls.
 At least according to the documentation